-Houghton College is affiliated with the International Business Institute of Messiah College.
+Houghton College is affiliated with the IBI of Messiah College.
 The 11-week summer program, normally taken following completion of the junior year, includes periods of residence in key locations as well as coordinated visits to major political, business, and economic centers of Western Europe and Russia.
 Applicants should have completed at least one full year of economics, one semester of accounting, one course in marketing, and one in management.
 These courses are unique to IBI and are all taken as part of the program.
-This program meets the cross-cultural study requirement for international studies majors.
+This program

-IBI-331 Comparative Economic Systems A survey and critical study of comparative economic systems, their underlying ideological foundations and institutional arrangements.
+Course Descriptions IBI-331 Comparative Economic Systems

+A survey and critical study of comparative economic systems, their underlying ideological foundations and institutional arrangements.
 Prerequisites: one year of economic principles.